usnistgov/spring_cluster/README.md

 You may want to add the path to your .bashrc

-The compilation currently is hardcoded to use gfortran and uses distutils to install the cython code.
+The compilation currently is hard-coded to use gfortran and uses distutils to install the cython code.
 I also distribute the .c code created with cython, but it is not human readable.